jessepav/lacygoill-wiki-backup/weechat/irc.md

 and its contents.
 Server A is aware  of the existence of Jill, although she's  not connected to it directly, and it knows that she's connected to server B.
-It therefore forwards — or RELAYS — the  message to server B, which in turn sees that the recipient is one of its own  clients and sends the message to Jill, who can then read it.
+It therefore forward  — or RELAYS —  the message to server B,  which in turn sees that the recipient is one of its own clients and sends the message to Jill, who can then read it.
 Server A also adds the identity of  the client sending it (Jack) before relaying it, so the recipient knows who it's from.